-People with spider phobia handle tarantulas, have lasting changes in brain after short therapyMay 21st, 2012 in Psychology & Psychiatry /
+People with spider phobia handle tarantulas, have lasting changes in brain after short therapyMay 21, 2012 in Medicine & Health / Psychology & Psychiatry

 A single brief therapy session for adults with a lifelong debilitating spider phobia resulted in lasting changes to the brain's response to fear.

 The therapy was so successful, the adults were able to touch or hold a tarantula in their bare hands six months after the treatment, reports a new Northwestern Medicine study.

 This is the first study to document the immediate and long-term brain changes after treatment and to illustrate how the brain reorganizes long-term to reduce fear as a result of the therapy.
 The findings show the lasting effectiveness of short exposure therapy for a phobia and offer new directions for treating other phobias and anxiety disorders.

 "Before treatment, some of these participants wouldn't walk on grass for fear of spiders or would stay out of their home or dorm room for days if they thought a spider was present," said Katherina Hauner, post-doctoral fellow in neurology at Northwestern University Feinberg School of Medicine and lead author of the paper, published in Proceedings of the National Academy of Sciences.
 "But after a two or three-hour treatment, they were able to walk right up and touch or hold a tarantula.
 And they could still touch it after six months.
 They were thrilled by what they accomplished."

 The study with 12 adults was conducted when Hauner was a graduate student in the lab of Susan Mineka, a professor of psychology at Northwestern.

 Fear of spiders is a subtype of an anxiety disorder called specific phobia, one of the most common anxiety disorders affecting about 7 percent of the population.
 Common specific phobias also include fear of blood, needles, snakes, flying and enclosed spaces.